Home/College Football

 Watch What’s Trending Now!

-Virginia Tech makes a massive move, but it turns out it’s Penn State who now doesn’t have to pay a hefty $49 million buyout to James Franklin, as after negotiations and his move to Virginia Tech, it’s reduced to just $9 million.
-Franklin’s buyout was the second largest in college football, but after both programs came to talks, the number got reduced to a much lower sum.
+Franklin entered the offseason with one of the largest buyouts in college football, but after both programs came to terms, the number was reduced to a much lower sum.
 As Yahoo Sports’ Ross Dellenger reported on X: “Franklin’s buyout drops from $49 to $9 million.
 It would have been offset with his new Virginia Tech salary.”

-This reduction is a big push for Penn State as they save $40 million for the next hire.
+This reduction is a significant push for Penn State, as it saves $40 million for the next hire.
 And AD Pat Kraft already hinted back in October about a better contract negotiation in the new NIL and revenue-sharing landscape.
 “When all these contracts were signed, the use of the money going to revenue share and all the other pieces that are involved was not in place,” Kraft said.
 “You have to process the financials in such a different light.”
-Now, stressing about the buyout is not their problem anymore.
+Now, worrying about the buyout is no longer their problem.

 ADVERTISEMENT

 Virginia Tech was the first Power Four program to make a head coaching change this season after Pry went 0-3.
 And now, after going 16-24 under him, they become James Franklin’s third college spot.
-This move can become Franklin’s second turnaround stint after Vanderbilt, where he took the dead SEC program to back-to-back bowl games in his three-year tenure for the first time.
+This move can become Franklin’s second turnaround stint after his tenure at Vanderbilt, where he took the previously struggling SEC program to back-to-back bowl games in his three-year tenure for the first time.
 Then, under him in 2012, Vandy went 9-4, earning ranks in both the AP Top 25 and Coaches Polls for the first time since 1948.

 Imago

-Now, after a 16-24 season under Brent Pry, Franklin’s championship resume and recruiting excellence will do wonders for them.
-Best part?
-Virginia Tech is already planning to invest a hefty $229 million into their athletics department for the next four years after its Board of Visitors approved this budget back in September, after Pry’s firing.
+Virginia Tech is already planning to invest a hefty $229 million in its athletics department over the next four years, following its Board of Visitors’ approval of this budget in September, after Pry’s firing.
 With that kind of backing, Franklin can do wonders for the team.

 ADVERTISEMENT

-For now, James Franklin’s new contract details are not known, but there’s a high possibility that after the $9 million dip from $49 million in his buyout after Virginia Tech hired him, there’s a high chance they might cover the rest of his $40 million in the new contract.
-But now the only issue lies with Franklin’s ability to go against ranked teams, as he holds a 4-21 record against AP top 10 teams.
-If that’s addressed, Franklin might be the biggest gift for Virginia Tech.
+For now, the details of James Franklin’s new contract are not known.
+Still, there’s a high possibility that after the $9 million dip from $49 million in his buyout after Virginia Tech hired him, there’s a high chance they might cover the rest of his $40 million in the new contract.
+However, the only issue now lies with Franklin’s ability to compete against ranked teams, as he holds a 4-21 record against AP top-10 teams.
+If that’s addressed, Franklin might be the most significant gift for Virginia Tech.

 With their move, even Penn State’s eyeing another $4.5 million target.